5.6.3 Volunteers

 or parish.
 However, staff members may not be allowed to do work that is

-similar or related to work they get paid to do by the school.
+similar or related to work they get paid to do by the school or parish.
 In other

 words, the bookkeeper cannot keep track of fiesta raffle tickets, the